Photo: Kt Miller / Polar Bears International

 A storywork research project explores the distant past, past, present, and future visions of human-polar bear coexistence with Swampy Cree, Sayisi Dene, Métis, and Caribou Inuit Elders and Knowledge Keepers.

-Polar bears (wapusk; nanuq; sas; loor blaan; Ursus maritimus) and people have shared northern coastlines for time immemorial, yet concerns about polar bears coming into communities is increasing.
-As the Arctic warms and sea ice habitat declines due to climate warming, coexistence strategies between people and polar bears have become increasingly important.
-This study uses community-based participatory research; coproduction of knowledge; hands back, hands forward; and storytelling to document Indigenous knowledge of human–polar bear coexistence.
+Polar bears and people have shared northern coastlines for time immemorial, yet concerns about polar bears coming into communities is increasing.
+As the Arctic warms and the sea ice retreats, polar bears are spending more time onshore, making coexistence strategies between people and polar bears increasingly important.
+This study used community-based participatory research, coproduction of knowledge, storytelling, and the “hands back, hands forward” methodology (which links historical knowledge with future solutions) to document Indigenous knowledge of human–polar bear coexistence in Churchill, Manitoba, Canada.

 The podcasts below share stories, with permission, from the participants from a distant past, past, present, and future perspective.